At Commission on the Status of Women, UN Secretary-General Guterres took questions from delegates

 Tags: 65th session of the UN Commission on the Status of Women (CSW), covid-19, heartland presbytery, lgbtqia+, macroaggressions, microaggressions, presbyterian ministry at the united nations, presbyterian women, rev. dr. dee cooper, un secretary-general, un secretary-general António Guterres

-Ministries: All Women in the Church, Gender & Racial Justice, Compassion, Peace and Justice, Presbyterian Women, Presbyterian Ministry at the United Nations
+Ministries: All Women in the Church, Gender, Racial and Intercultural Justice, Compassion, Peace and Justice, Presbyterian Women, Presbyterian Ministry at the United Nations